 Here are the factors to look out for:

-- The payout for blackjack: 3:2 used to be the standard, with the less favorable 6:5 now growing for lower buy-in games.
+- Blackjack payout: 3:2 used to be the standard, with the less favorable 6:5 now growing for lower buy-in games.

 - Dealer action on Soft 17: If the dealer hits on soft-17, you can instantly add 0.2% in favor of the casino.